 However you use this salted caramel sauce, you’re sure to love it!

-Salted caramel sauce is decadent, creamy, and honestly… a little too easy to make.
+Call it a salted caramel syrup or sauce… whatever you call it, it is decadent, creamy, and probably a little too easy to make.
 Don’t judge me if I eat it right off the spoon, okay?

 I love caramel – so much so, that I’ve brought you some fabulous caramel toppings, icings, frostings and more!
 Don’t skip caramel icing, salted caramel frosting, and these fabulous caramel rolls.